tyler-civitas/blockchain_network/documents/blockchain_new_insights.md

 ## 3 Bitcoin is pure mathematics
 Bitcoin Core is the software implementation of bitcoin.
 Bitcoin itself is just the cryptographic transaction system, block mining, and blockchain specification.
 Bitcoin Core and Blockchain are just an 'instance' of Bitcoin as envisioned by the Satoshi Paper.
 Technically, we could start a second blockchain with it's own network of nodes that is completely unrelated to the existing one.

+In fact, there is a second 'test' blockchain that is used by bitcoin developers to test implementations using bitcoin core

 ## 4 Address versus Public Key
 It took me forever to figure out why the redundant address/public key thing was going on.